Interference of Temporally Distinguishable Photons Using Frequency-Resolved Detection

-We also see that the interference patterns shown in Figs.\ref{fig:3}(b)-(e) are symmetric under any permutation of the frequency detunings, for instance, $\W_{2} \leftrightarrow \W_{3}$ or $\W_{3} \leftrightarrow \W_{1}$, etc. This permutation symmetry is simply a manifestation of the symmetry of our optical network \cite{Laibacher2018}.
-We again emphasize that the interfering photons propagate in a single fiber; the tritter at the output simply emulates a number-resolving detector and does not contribution to the interference.
-Moreover, the interference landscape is also symmetric under reflections $\W_{i} \leftrightarrow -\W_{i}$, where i = 1,2,3 is the detector number, because of the symmetric frequency spectra of the input photons \cite{Laibacher2018}.
+We see that the interference patterns shown in Figs.~\ref{fig:3}(b)-\ref{fig:3}(e) are symmetric under any permutation of the frequency detunings, for instance, $\W_{2} \leftrightarrow \W_{3}$ or $\W_{3} \leftrightarrow \W_{1}$, etc. This permutation symmetry is simply a manifestation of the symmetry of our optical network \cite{Laibacher2018}.
+We again emphasize that the interfering photons propagate in a single fiber.
+The tritter, together with the three detectors, at the output simply emulates a number-resolving detector and does not contribute to the interference.
+Moreover, the interference landscape is also symmetric under reflections $\W_{i} \leftrightarrow -\W_{i}$, for all $i$, where $i$ = 1,2,3 is the detector number, because of the symmetric frequency spectra of the input photons \cite{Laibacher2018}.

 The measured three-photon interference is dictated by the $3!$ three-photon detection amplitudes associated with the possible ways in which the three photons can trigger the three detectors.
-However, it is instructive to integrate the three-photon correlation function over one of the frequencies (here $\W_{3}$) and analyze the reduced interference as a function of the relative frequency detunings at the other two detectors $\left( \W_{2}-\W_{1} \right)$ (see supplemental material).
-Fourier analysis of this 1D plot then reveals the beat notes corresponding to the multiple pairwise interference terms between the three photons (Figs.\ref{fig:3}(j)-(m)).
-When the input delay values are intended to be $\left(\tau_{21}, \tau_{31} \right) \approx \left(0, 15 \right) \text{ps}$, there is only one possible delay combination between any two photon pairs and the corresponding Fourier transform shows a single peak (highlighted by the dashed red line) at $\approx 13.2 ~\text{ps}$.
-For $\left(20, 40 \right) \text{ps}$, there are two possible combinations and accordingly we observe two peaks in the Fourier transform, at 18.6 ps and 37.2 ps.
-For $\left(10, 25 \right) \text{ps}$, there are three possible combinations and as expected, we see three beat notes in the Fourier transform, at 8.8 ps, 13.7 ps and 22.5 ps.
-The small mismatch in the intended delay values and those inferred from the Fourier transform is because of a calibration offset in our input delay configuration.
+However, it is instructive to integrate the three-photon correlation function over one of the frequencies (here $\W_{3}$) and analyze the reduced interference as a function of the relative frequency detunings at the other two detectors $\left( \W_{2}-\W_{1} \right)$ (see the supplemental material).
+Fourier analysis of this 1D plot then reveals the beat notes corresponding to the multiple pairwise interference terms between the three photons [Figs.~\ref{fig:3}(j)-\ref{fig:3}(m)].
+When the input delay values are configured to be $\left(\tau_{21}, \tau_{31} \right) \approx \left(0, 15 \right) \text{ps}$, there is only one possible delay combination between any two photon pairs and the corresponding Fourier transform shows a single peak (highlighted by the dashed red line) at 15.7 ps.
+For $\left(20, 40 \right) \text{ps}$, there are two possible combinations and accordingly we observe two peaks in the Fourier transform, at 20.9 ps and 40.4 ps.
+For $\left(10, 25 \right) \text{ps}$, there are three possible combinations and, as expected, we see three beat notes in the Fourier transform, at 10.4 ps, 15.7 ps, and 26.1 ps. \red The peak delay values agree well with the expected values to within 1.3 ps, the temporal resolution of the Fourier transform. \black